jmew/selenium-bootcamp/README.md

 For example, if I want to click an element, I would use this line;

     driver.find_element_by_id("Example ID").click()

+#####Challenge

+Try creating a test that goes to google.ca and searches for "cat videos".

 ## Task #4: Waits